ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 If exceptions are so disruptive to the flow of a program, why do we use them?

 In the earlier days of computing, programs were not as brittle, that is because exceptions were reserved for kernel panic calls.
 If your program succesfully executed its task it would terminate with a 0 integer and anything else meant a unsuccessful execution.
 This is still visible in today's shell scripts, where if a command fails with a non-zero exit code, it means it has not succesfully completed.
+Exceptions where reserved for Kernel panics, exactly those I mentioned (full disk, missing dll, etc.) and were meant to completely halt a program (or even the computer!)

 Inspired by this kernel exceptions the developer community seems to have thought: "that's a neat trick!
 I can just throw an exception here and catch it somewhere above my stack!
 It even unwinds the call stack for me!".
 Other words: short-term convenience.